 In April of 1968, Sam’s mother called him at work.
 She was crying and told him his unit was being called up for active duty.
 This was just after the 1968 Tet Offensive in Vietnam, so both Sam and his parents knew what being called up meant – he was likely going to Vietnam.
 Sam called his unit to get more information, but even the unit hadn’t received formal notification yet.
 Sam’s view was the Army had trained him with a rifle, so he always knew there might come a time when they would call him and ask him to use it.
 He’d also heard rumors that there was a chance the unit would go to Japan, but Sam figured if he was going to get called up and shipped overseas, he’d rather it be to Vietnam so he could do his part.

-Throughout Sam’s time in Da Nang, he was on duty 12 hours a day, 7 days a week.
+Throughout Sam’s time in Da Nang, he was on duty twelve hours a day, seven days a week.
 At night when the enemy launched rockets or fired mortars at Sam’s position, he had to grab his weapon and get into the nearby bunker to ride out the attack.
-He said it became unnerving after a while, especially during the January 1969 Vietnamese Tet holiday, knowing that a rocket or mortar attack would disrupt his sleep up to 3 times a week.
+He said it became unnerving after a while, especially during the January 1969 Vietnamese Tet holiday, knowing that a rocket or mortar attack would disrupt his sleep up to three times a week.

 Another significant event during Sam’s tour in Vietnam involved a young woman he’d met a couple of times before he left Arkansas for Vietnam.
 She started to write him letters.
 They corresponded regularly and Sam fell in love with her through her letters.
 Sam also regularly received letters from his parents, sisters and friends, and he wrote them, as well.
 In fact, recently one of Sam’s cousins gave him a postcard he had sent his cousin from Vietnam.
 As Sam’s son later observed, “it was like opening a time machine.”

-Sam and his unit returned from Vietnam in August 1969 as part of President Nixon’s post-election drawdown after serving 10 ½ months in country.
-Five months later, Sam married the young woman who began writing him in Vietnam, and he has been married to Jessie now for over 48 years.
+Sam and his unit returned from Vietnam in August 1969 as part of President Nixon’s post-election drawdown after serving ten-and-a-half months in country.
+Five months later, Sam married the young woman who began writing him in Vietnam, and he has been married to Jessie now for over forty-eight years.
 They have two children and two grandchildren.

 As if all of that weren’t enough, Sam volunteers as the Chairman of the Board for A Veteran’s Best Friend in Arkansas, a non-profit organization that acquires and trains service dogs for veterans with Post Traumatic Stress Disorder (PTSD).
 He is also active in the Lonoke Baptist Church, where he teaches Sunday School and serves as a deacon.